bronzeRaf/HomeAutomations/RealyProject/ReallyRelay/ReallyRelay/README.md

 - Reconnect attemps
 - Turn OFF the heater after 20mins
 - Turn OFF heater if the supply is cut
-- Initialize with heater OFF and sync with Android after reboot
+- Initialize with heater OFF and sync with Android after NodeMCU reboot
+- Android app can go offline
+- No static IP / DynDNS is required

 #### NodeMCU
 The full source code of this side could be found the file "ReallyRelay.ino".
-The source code is structured in functions and it is using the Blynk api to configure callbacks and a timer.
+The source code is structured in functions and it is using the Blynk API to configure the callbacks and a timer.

 The Pins that the app uses:
 Virtual Pins